Wztovo/DS-MIA/README.md

 ```
 ## DataSet

-For CIFAR100 anf CIFAR10 ,the source code will automatically download the required datasets in the subsequent steps, so there is no need to download them separately.
+For CIFAR100 and CIFAR10 ,the source code will automatically download the required datasets in the subsequent steps, so there is no need to download them separately.
 For Dermnet you can download from [here](https://www.kaggle.com/datasets/shubhamgoel27/dermnet)

 ##  Quick Start(Taking CIFAR100-ResNet18 as an example)